 October – November – Warm-Up Old & Current Customers With Email Marketing

 Black Friday and Cyber Monday are peak sales days for ecommerce stores, so it is extremely important to prepare early so you can exceed your revenue targets when the holidays hit.
-In late September and early October, it is crucial to start warming up your email contacts with information about the upcoming deals.
+In late September and early October, it is crucial to start warming up your email contacts with information about upcoming deals.

 Of course, we all know Black Friday and Cyber Monday lead to an overwhelming amount of emails in your inbox.
 So, it is important to find as many ways to stand out from the crowd.